Leo40Git/CaveSaveEdit/MCI.md

 The MCI system, or the **M**od **C**ompatibility **I**nformation system (originally just called the "defines" system) is the system this save editor uses for mod compatibility.
 It's exactly what it says on the tin.

 # How does MCI work?
-An MCI file is simply a Java properties file with a different file extension.
+The MCI system uses configuration files to define and declare values.
+An MCI file is simply a Java properties file with a different file extension ("\*.mci" instead of "\*.properties").
 There are several groups of strings which are divided by their entry's prefix.
 Each group serves a purpose in the save editor UI:
 - `Map` - Map names